Risk Factors of Diabetes for Women

 I often recommend yoga and resistance training for physical activity, but as you are aware, there are plenty of forms of “movement” that you can do!
 But for the basics, especially if you’re just getting started, yoga and resistance training are where I would start.

 Yoga can be a great way to improve your strength and flexibility, manage your stress, improve your heart health, and lose weight!
-I recommend using a grounded yoga mat to connect yourself with the earth and reduce inflammation.
+I recommend using this yoga mat to get started with your yoga practice today!

 Some of the links in this article are "affiliate links", a link with a special tracking code.
 This means if you click on an affiliate link and purchase the item, we will receive an affiliate commission.